GediminasMasaitis/TlcvExtensions/README.md

 .NET 6.0

 ## How to run

+The extensions modifies the TLCV files to query kibitzers ran in the backend.
+You must only have one tab of TLCV open for this to work.

 ### Front end

 1. Install a usercript runner.
 Only tested on Firefox and Violentmonkey plugin.